Fantom-Factory/afFormBean/readme.md

     formBean.formFields[MyFormModel#field1].inputSkin = MySkin()

-Or they may be contributed to the `InputSkins` service where they are used by default for that specific type:
+Or they may be contributed to the `InputSkins` service where they are used by default for that specific `@HtmlInput.type`:

     @Contribute { serviceType=InputSkins# }
-    static Void contributeInputSkins(Configuration config) {
+    Void contributeInputSkins(Configuration config) {
         config["custom"] = MySkin()
     }